 - If you are going to “pop a wheelie” make sure it’s the front one.

 So many accidents, so many lessons to be learned.
 It was experience that caused me to carry a healthy amount of caution going up the bluff, but it was time to loosen the reins.
 There was no reason not to fly through this meadow.
 No downed trees, no prairie gophers, nothing remotely dangerous about sailing all the way to the parking lot.
-But as I reached the end, I noticed lurking in the tall prairie grass, wooden stumps spread every six feet.
-And connecting the stumps was a long, heavy cable, a low-hanging fence to demarcate the parking lot from the meadow.
-The fence was also going to prevent my new bike from entering the parking lot.
+But as I reached the end of the narrow dirt path, I noticed lurking in the tall prairie grass, wooden stumps spread every six feet.
+And connected to those stumps was a long, heavy cable, a low-hanging fence to mark the parking lot.
+The fence was going to prevent my new bike from going any further.
 Me, on the other hand?

 I should have known.
 No matter how innocuous, a pitched slope always welcomes trouble…